United States Regiments & Batteries > Pennsylvania > 1st Regiment Pennsylvania Reserves

 Battle of Gettysburg

-The 1st Regiment Pennsylvania Reserves was commanded by Colonel William C. Talley, who was wounded.
+The 1st Regiment Pennsylvania Reserves was commanded by Colonel William C. Talley.
+He was wounded on July 2.

 From the monument at Gettysburg: